 - Valuation reserves Recognition in equity: - Revaluation reserves for available-for-sale financial assets recognised at fair value.
 Fair value changes are recognised in equity until the financial assets are sold. - Revaluation reserves for net defined benefit liabilities.
 Actuarial and investment gains and losses on defined benefit obligations or plan assets are recognised in equity. - Valuation reserves for hedging transactions.
-If hedge accounting is used, positive and negative replacement values from hedging transactions are recognised in equity and released to the surplus or deficit once the underlying hedged transaction affects the surplus or deficit. - Dedicated reserves - Teaching and research reserves This item indicates that various internal and external commitments exist and appropriate reserves have to be recognised to cover them. - Infrastructure and administration reserves These include reserves for construction projects.
-The reserves for construction projects relate to Federal Government funds which have been granted and paid out for real estate projects, but which have not yet been used due to delays.
+If hedge accounting is used, positive and negative replacement values from hedging transactions are recognised in equity and released to the surplus or deficit once the underlying hedged transaction affects the surplus or deficit. - Dedicated reserves - Teaching and research reserves This item indicates that various internal and external commitments exist and appropriate reserves have to be recognised to cover them.

+Infrastructure and administration reserves These include reserves for delayed construction projects.